-The Pros & Cons of Perovskite Solar Cells: Efficiency vs Production Challenges
+Perovskite Solar Cells: Efficiency vs Environmental Risks

-17-02-2023 | By Paul Whytock
+Insights | 17-02-2023 | By Paul Whytock

-So, on the one hand, we have what can be considered a positive ecological option when it comes to creating solar energy efficiently, but on the other hand, it’s definitely not green regarding its material composition and how they are disposed of at the end of product life.
+So, on the one hand, we have what can be considered a positive ecological option when it comes to creating solar energy efficiently, but on the other hand, it’s definitely not green regarding its material composition and how they are disposed of at the end of its product life.

 Add to those negative elements the fact that PSCs can demonstrate current-voltage hysteresis, which can seriously impact the operating performance of the cell.